rajansagarwal/gardening/content/projects/interplays.md

 In addition, one interesting fact I'd like to point out is that studies show that Filipinos are determined to achieve the bare minimum to be renumerated.[^3] I have yet to find the reason as to why, but I believe it can be attributed

-# Math
+**Math**
 - ==Poverty, rurality, ethnicity, gender, language, culture, race, among others, have been defined as the variables that constitute socioeconomic influences on mathematical achievement.==[^7]
 -  ==There was a low performance of the students in the public schools than the students of private schools in mathematics and other subjects== (MOE, 2015).[^8]

-# Unsorted
-## Social justice
+**Unsorted**
+**Social justice**
-## We give little credit.
+We give little credit.
 - In East Asia there is little research in mathematics education investigating those who do not perform highly and why.
 In Taiwan research discards the focus on socio-economic variables and privileges variables such as student’s learning goal orientation (Lin et al. 2009).[^6]

-## We unconsiously let a subject gatekeep success for a huge part of our population.
+We unconsiously let a subject gatekeep success for a huge part of our population.
 - ==There have been recent reports that consider race, class, gender, ethnicity, and language proficiency in relation to mathematics education (e.g., Strutchens and Silver 2000; Tate 1997).
 They support the intuitive finding that higher socioeconomic status is associated with increased course-taking and higher achievement on various measures of mathematics achievement.==
 - ==The learner’s consciousness toward their personal and social identity can help them position themselves within a learning environment with informed choice to be a part of multicultural milieu.
 In this context, “the objective of critical mathematics ought to be to engage marginalized students in cognitively demanding mathematics in ways that help them succeed in learning."==

-### Math is needed.
+Math is needed.
 - ==Thus, from the turn of the 19th century to present day, the mathematics curriculum is an important technology that inserts subjects into the forms of thinking and acting needed for people to become the ideal cosmopolitan citizen.==[^6]
 - ==Mathematics for all.
 That high achievement in mathematics is a desired and growing demand for all citizens is a recent invention of mathematics education research.
 Between the years of reconstruction after the Second World War and the Cold War, school curricula were modernized with focus on the subject areas for the purpose of securing a qualified elite of college students.==[^6]:

 ## ==We live in a system where we statistically let other people fail.==

-## This is not just a crisis of quality of education.
+This is not just a crisis of quality of education.
 It is a crisis of access first and foremost.

+---
+Worked on Word after